-The site is located in a trading estate on the south-eastern side of Barry Docks, with Sully Bay being 800m to the east.
-The site comprises a flat, roughly triangular plot of land, bounded on all two sides by minor roads, with the southern and south-western side being bounded by a row of trees.
-It lies approximately 10m AOD.
-The site has been partially developed with new industrial units being erected.
+The development site is located in a trading estate on the south-eastern side of Barry Docks, 700m to the northwest of Hayes Point at Sully Bay and 1.3km northeast of the seaward entrance to the docks.
+It encompasses a flat, roughly triangular plot of grassed/waste land (10m OD), bounded on two sides by minor roads, with the southern and south-western side being bounded by a row of trees.
+The site has been partially developed with industrial units now occupying the western and eastern edges of the site.

 The site overlies the Triassic Mercia Mudstone Group.
 This group typically comprises red or green-grey mudstones and siltstones.
 However, in the area underlying the site it is more variable and comprises conglomerate and/or breccia which are derived from underlying rocks.
-These are a mixture of siltstones, sandstones and micritic limestone (NERC, 2016).
+These are a mixture of siltstones, sandstones and micritic limestone (NERC, 2017).

 The geology changes just to the west of the site with the area surrounding the docks overlying the Blue Anchor Formation, which is comprised of sedimentary mudstone.
-There are no superficial deposits recorded for the area of the site but to the west tidal flat deposits of clay, silt and sand are recorded surrounding the area of the docks (NERC, 2016).
+There are no superficial deposits recorded for the area of the site but to the west tidal flat deposits of clay, silt and sand are recorded surrounding the area of the docks (NERC, 2017).